How to Become a Cost Accountant

 3. Acquire an entry-level position: Accountants may need to start in junior positions to build experience before taking on cost accounting roles.
 These jobs may emphasize cost data collection and reporting.

-4. Get certified: While not required for the cost accounting field, professional certification can help professionals land more desirable positions.
+4. Get certified: While not required for cost accountant jobs, professional certification can help professionals land more desirable positions.

 Alternate Career Path